-I am in the final year of my PhD at the UCL Interaction Centre, where I am studying the long-term use of commercial activity tracking devices (e.g. Fitbit, Jawbone) and how this changes over time.
-Despite having a background in computer science, in my current research, I take a pragmatic and situated approach to studying how people integrate and use tracking devices in their everyday lives.
-Specifically, my approach is to run ethnographic studies, mostly focusing on qualitative data from interviews and diary studies supplemented with quantitative measures of activity.
-Insights gained from my research will help inform the design of future activity tracking systems and aid users in participating in heightened levels of physical activity.
+I’m a vice-chancellor’s research fellow in the CoCreate group in Northumbria University.
+I previously worked as a research contractor at Microsoft Research Cambridge, and I completed my PhD at the UCL Interaction Centre, where my research focused on the long-term use of commercial activity tracking devices (e.g. Fitbit, Jawbone) and how this changed over time.
+Specifically, my approach was to run ethnographic studies, mostly focusing on qualitative data from interviews and diary studies supplemented with quantitative measures of activity.
+Insights gained from my research have helped inform the design of future activity tracking systems and aid users in participating in heightened levels of physical activity.

 In 2014, I spent three months as a visiting research at Georgia Tech’s Ubicomp lab, hosted by Gregory Abowd.
 During my visit, I furthered my own PhD research, by running an interview study with current and previous users of activity tracking systems, to create an understanding of how aspects such as topography, social norms, and transport opportunities effect users use of, and engagement with, activity trackers.

 Alongside my PhD research, I am also a researcher at Microsoft Research in Cambridge, working primarily in HXD alongside Richard Banks, Ewa Luger, Antonio Criminisi and others.
 There, I have worked on new forms of personal informatics for digital and physical collections, and I’m currently using his expertise in human-computer interaction and health to collaborate on the development of a new medical system.